 The Financial Challenges Faced by Canadian College Students

 From Go Loan – Canadian college students face numerous financial challenges due to the high costs of living.
-With rising tuition fees, mounting rental costs, and the ever-increasing prices of essentials such as textbooks and groceries, many students find it difficult to make ends meet.
+With rising tuition fees, mounting rental costs, and the ever-increasing prices of essentials such as car loans, textbooks and groceries, many students find it difficult to make ends meet.
 This essay will explore the various factors contributing to the high costs of living for Canadian students, focusing on the impact it has on their overall well-being and success.

 One of the primary reasons behind the financial burdens faced by Canadian students is the skyrocketing tuition fees.
 Many students are forced to take out substantial loans to cover tuition costs, which often result in crippling debt upon graduation.
 The continuous upward trend of tuition fees has made education less affordable and increased the need for financial assistance.